 A good question, one that people should be asking about every outlet that purports to provide news and analysis.

 Here’s my answer: at the moment, no one pays for this website.
 I ran a crowdfunder back in 2017 to help me with the costs of hosting the website and received the generous support of quite a few people.
 I’m pleased to say that, four years on, the money they pledged is still keeping the website ticking along.

 I don’t earn anything from this website.
 I write it all in my spare time for free because I enjoy doing it.

 When this website began life, as a blog in 2006, I felt it was best to write under a pseudonym.
 My employer at the time had a low tolerance for extra-curricular journalism, as I discovered after writing this in response to a op-ed piece by Turkish columnist Mehmet Barlas.
 So James Vincent was born.

-The pseudonym later became superfluous but “James in Turkey” was a brand.
+The pseudonym later became superfluous but “James in Turkey” was rather recognisable.
 So I kept it.